-In 2006, when Chris Ferguson was still Jesus, he set out to make a fortune without using any of his own money.
-Ok, that came out wrong.
-The goal of Ferguson's famous online poker challenge was to make $10,000 by starting with $0 and playing according to strict bankroll management.
-Here's an in-depth look at how Ferguson's Challenge played out along with four more iconic online poker challenges from Annette "Annette_15" Obrestad, Bertrand "ElkY" Grospellier, Thomas “boku87” Boekhoff and Joe "ChicagoJoey" Ingram.
+Chris Ferguson's famous online poker challenge was to make $10,000 by starting with $0 and sticking to strict bankroll management.
+Here's an in-depth look at how Ferguson's Challenge played out along with four more iconic online poker challenges.
+Annette "Annette_15" Obrestad, Bertrand "ElkY" Grospellier, Thomas “boku87” Boekhoff and Joe "ChicagoJoey" Ingram.

 Online Challenge #1: Jesus Runs It Up

 Before he fell from grace (Black Friday) Chris “Jesus” Ferguson was famous for winning the 2000 WSOP Main Event.
 As well as co-founding Full Tilt Poker (2004.)
 The game theorist wanted to prove to himself - and everybody else.
 That it's possible to follow strict bankroll management rules - and still build up $10,000 from nothing.
 It was a challenge that inspired a whole generation of players.
 Ferguson could only play freerolls -- and there weren’t many to pick from.